pohly/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 matches the storage pool(s) that it has access to, with granularity that matches the most restrictive pool.

-For example, if the driver runs in a node with zone/region/rack topology and has access to one per-zone pool and one per-zone/region pool, then the driver should report the zone/region of the second pool as its topology.
+For example, if the driver runs in a node with region/rack topology and has access to per-region storage as well as per-rack storage, then the driver should report topology with region/rack as its keys.
+If it only has access to per-region storage, then it should just use region as key.
+If it uses region/rack, then the proposed approach below will still work, but at the cost of creating redundant `CSIStorageCapacity` objects.

-This is a slight deviation from the CSI spec, which defines that "`accessible_topology` specifies where the *node* is accessible from".
-For node-local storage there is no difference, but for network-attached storage there might be one.

 Assuming that a CSI driver meets the above requirement and enables this mode, external-provisioner then can identify pools as follows: